CPK Insurance

 Most Alabama window cleaners start by reviewing general liability insurance for property damage, bodily injury, slip and fall, and other third-party claims.
 If you have 5 or more employees, workers comp is also required.
 If you use vans to reach job sites, commercial auto should be part of the quote review too.

 Window cleaning insurance cost in Alabama varies by crew size, job height, vehicles, coverage limits, claims history, and the mix of liability and workers comp you need.
-The average premium range in the state is listed as $79 to $317 per month, but your quote can vary.
+Your quote can vary based on those factors.

 Yes, if your Alabama business has 5 or more employees, workers comp is required.
-Sole proprietors, partners, farm laborers, and domestic workers are listed as exemptions in the state data provided.
+Sole proprietors, partners, farm laborers, and domestic workers are listed as exemptions under Alabama rules.

 Clients often ask for proof of general liability coverage, and many want a certificate of insurance before work starts.
 Some may also ask for additional insured wording or higher coverage limits, depending on the property and contract.